 New!
 Transition Plan

 Subject-matter expert architects and our test development consultant Alpine Testing Solutions mapped ARE 4.0’s divisions to the divisions of ARE 5.0 to ensure competency of candidates that may complete the ARE through a combination of both exams.
 Candidates who begin testing in ARE 4.0 but do not complete all divisions will receive appropriate credit for divisions in ARE 5.0 when they transition to ARE 5.0.

 New Item Types and Case Studies

 The new structure incorporates graphics throughout the exam via new “performance item types” that have candidates perform exercises similar to what an architect does as part of regular practice.
 Additionally, the incorporation of case studies is anticipated to be implemented in all proposed divisions and will allow more in-depth analysis of architectural scenarios by candidates.

 Check out our timeline on when you can expect study materials, exam details, and other information related to ARE 5.0 to be released.
 [Timeline]

 The Council updates the exam every 6-10 years to ensure that it aligns with current practice.
 Learn why we are moving to ARE 5.0 and how we are developing the exam.
 [More]

 Leading up to the launch of ARE 5.0 in 2016, NCARB will provide ongoing updates to candidates about the development of ARE 5.0 as well as tips and resources to help prepare for the transition to the future exam.

-In the coming months, updates will include announcements about the transition plan from 4.0 to 5.0, invitations to webinars, and more.
 Subscribe to ARE 5.0 Updates to receive notification when new information is available.

 Subscribe to ARE Updates